Football: Juventus ‘sorry and angry’ after exit from Champions League, says Allegri

 The coach brought on a trio of teenagers in the second half on Tuesday and all caught the eye, something he says bodes well for the future.

 “I’m happy with the guys, they have quality.
-Fabio Miretti has played many games, Matias Soule and Samuel Iling entered well.
+Fabio Miretti has played many games, Matias Soule and Samuel Iling entered well,” he said.